ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-11-26-ProjectOverview3.md

 The artworks are not confined to static props; our game project demands active humanoid characters.
 In our project, infantrymen act as the fundamental unit on battlefields.
 During the gameplay experience, players almost always prioritize the movement of their infantry units over other background props.
 Hence, it is natural to emphasize creating a seamless and immersive humanoid motion.

 As previously explained, modeling a humanoid is similar to that of ordinary objects.
-Modeling a mesh follows almost the same steps through Blender - ZBrush - Substance Painter, just as we did before.
-One subtle difference is that the body, clothing, and gadgets are materialized separately to achieve modularity.
-We can yield several soldiers with various combinations.
+Modeling a mesh follows almost the same steps through Blender - ZBrush - Substance Painter, as we did before.
+One subtle difference is that the body, clothing, and gadgets are materialized separately to achieve modularity, with which we can produce soldiers with various appearances through combinations.

 We encounter large differences when bringing life to those static meshes.
 Humanoids in Unity are activated through `SkinnedMeshRenderer` component, in contrast to `MeshRenderer` of static objects.
 They are deformed according to the gesture of bones.
 What facilitates this is the rigging, skinning, and animating, where we make a humanoid mesh deformable and imbue motions into the rigged body structure.